 The FCC should require an improved security showing, along the lines outlined above, for U-NII devices.
 Had an improved security showing been in effect for master devices in the U-NII-3 band, it would have eliminated most interference cases, based on the record of cases resolved to date.
 Both the FCC and industry have some experience with similar improved security rules under the SDR certification regime, since SDR certifications have been available for years.
 These provisions appear to work well.
 There should be confidence on the part of stakeholders that requiring improved security to a broader class of master devices will yield the positive results the FCC seeks.
 IEEE 802.11 agrees that the benefits outweigh costs.

 The Notice also asks if it should require that manufacturers ensure that modifying or reconfiguring firmware or software will make a device interoperable in certain bands.

-IEEE 802.11 agrees.
-If software or firmware is modified or reconfigured by someone other than the authorized manufacturer, the code should be written to cause device to disable or block out or notch the DFS bands.
+IEEE 802.11 agrees that manufacturers should ensure that reconfiguring firmware or software which affects regulatory compliance, by someone other than the manufacturer or authorized by the manufacturer, is made very difficult.

 The FCC also seeks comment on whether it should require U-NII devices to transmit identifying information so that, in the event interference to authorizes users occurs, the FCC can identify the source of the interference and its location.
 IEEE 802.11 is unaware of any technical capability that would allow 802.11 devices to transmit reliable identifying information for the purpose of identifying the cause of interference or its source.
 Unlike devices that will be built for the TV white spaces, where geolocation capability is required as a condition of certifying equipment to the TV band, there is no geolocational data available today for 802.11 5 GHz devices, and therefore there is no way to transmit geolocational data.
 Nor has there been a requirement for “call signs” as there is no mechanism to record whose call sign is whose.
 SSIDs are usually broadcast by Masters, but do not have to be broadcast, and often don’t provide sufficient identifying information.
 Therefore, the only way to transmit locational information is to require a geolocation database and equipment that interacts with that database, as TV white spaces devices will do.
 The complexities and costs associated with setting up a geolocational database in a band that has significant embedded base are quite high (as will be further discussed below).
 Implementing stronger protections for security as outlined above, along with applying 15.407 to U-NII-3, should be more than sufficient to prevent harmful interference to government radar systems.
 For this proposal, IEEE 802.11 believes the costs outweigh the benefits.